 To be diagnosed as suffering from a Nightmare Disorder, there are several criteria that have to be met:

-- Nature of dream – repeated dreams involving negative emotions, which are well-remembered and usually involving threat and occurring in the second half of sleep.
+- Nature of dream – repeated dreams involving negative emotions, which are well-remembered and usually involve threats and occur in the second half of sleep.

 - Nature of awakening – if the dreamer awakens from the dream, he immediately becomes alert and oriented.